chutney-testing/chutney-legacy/CONTRIBUTING.md

 * https://github.com/bbc/apache2-license-checker

 Helps to give an overview of dependencies licenses and compatibility with ALv2.

-### How to manage LICENSE file
-// TODO - choose tool and provide instructions

-### How to manage NOTICE file
-// TODO - choose tool and provide instructions

-### How to manage license headers
-// TODO - choose tool and provide instructions

-### How to prevent a build with unwanted dependency
-// TODO - choose tool and provide instructions

-### How to manage bundled distribution
-// TODO - choose tool and provide instructions

 ### Unresolved questions - HELP WANTED -
 * Should test dependencies be taken into account for source distribution ?